Mackenzie-High/autumn/markdown/Type Structure.md

 # Type Systen

 Autumn is a statically-typed language using a type-system that is closely related to the JVM type-system. <br>
+In fact, one must understand the JVM type-stystem in order to fully understand the Autumn type-system.

 ## Hierarchy of Types